 If you only wish to display the favorite entities and nothing else from the Wear OS app you can do so by opening the app and navigating to Settings then selecting "Only Show Favorites" option.
 This will hide the areas and domains so you only see the favorites.

 If any devices or entities have been added to areas in Home Assistant, these areas will be shown in the Wear OS app below the favorites.
 Tapping on an area will show all primary entities in that area.
 Any domains with primary entities not added to an area will be shown near the bottom of the list as 'More entities'.
 Configuration and diagnostic entities and hidden entities are only shown in 'All entities', at the bottom of the list.

 Long pressing any entity opens the more details screen.
 This screen contains more information on the state and when the entity was last updated.
 The following options are given on the details screen, depending on what is supported for the entity:

 fan: Speed control

 The settings screen can be found at the bottom of the home screen.
 This is where you will be able to add favorites on the watch as well as configuring tiles.
 You will also find options to enable haptic feedback and/or a toast confirmation to know when you selected an entity.
 These settings will reflect on the home screen and the shortcuts tile.

 - The Shortcuts tile shows up to 7 shortcuts, which can be chosen from the settings section in the Wear OS app.
 You will be able to select the same set of entities you can access from the home screen.
 Starting from Wear OS 3, any number of separately configurable tiles can be added, only limited by Wear OS's limit for the total number of tiles.

 - The Template tile shows a rendered template.
-The template can only be set from the android companion app.
+The template can only be set from the Android companion app.
 Note: it is not possible to scroll in a tile, the template should fit on the watch screen.